 Disclaimer: Transcripts were generated automatically and may contain inaccuracies and errors.

 This is the Work Smart Hypnosis Podcast, session number 353.
 Can you fire a client?
-Welcome to the Work Smart Hypnosis Podcast with Jason Lynette, your professional resource for hypnosis training and outstanding business success.
-Here’s your host, Jason Lynette.
+Welcome to the Work Smart Hypnosis Podcast with Jason Linett, your professional resource for hypnosis training and outstanding business success.
+Here’s your host, Jason Linett.
 Hey, it’s Jason here and this week’s episode is gonna take a slightly different turn.

 Then normal.
 Because if you go all the way back to episode number one of this work Smart Hypnosis podcast series, episode number one was all about something called the all positive pre-talk.
 And if you move forward, here was another episode about the all positive ego strengthening.
 Are you noticing a bit of a trend here,